 Most bulbs prefer not to be disturbed and can be left in the ground for many years.
 But beware of overcrowding.
 When too many bulbs try to occupy the same space, they will be less vigorous and flowers will be fewer and smaller, an indication that it's time to transplant them.

 Once the foliage dies back or matures in the late spring or early summer, the bulb is dormant.
 You can tell the plant is dormant when the foliage is brown and papery and can easily be pulled free.
-Summer is the dormant period for spring bulbs.
+Summer is the dormant period for spring-blooming bulbs.
 As the foliage dies back, the roots that nourish the bulbs also die back.
 With fall rains, the bulb comes out of summer dormancy and roots begin to grow again to provide the bulb nutrients and moisture.
 Once the spring bulbs enter dormancy, the time is right to dig the bulbs if needed.
 Some bulbs benefit from digging to divide the bulbs and spread them out over the bed.